Efficient Douglas-Rachford Methods on Hadamard Manifolds with Applications to the Heron Problems: Applications

-We take the initial point $\textbf{x}_0=ones(1,m*N)$ for all the algorithms and $\textbf{x}_1=2*ones(1,m*N)$ for Alg(In-M) for both cases (Case 1 and Case 2) in Example \ref{Ballwithballexmp}.
-The performance of algorithms Alg(PDRA), Alg(In-M) and Alg($p$-Acc) are depicted in Table \ref{Entab2} for both cases (Case 1 and Case 2) in Example \ref{Ballwithballexmp}.
-We have also plotted the graph between the number of iterations and $Er(n)=d(t_n,t_{n-1})$ to have a clear visualization of the experiment, where $t_n$ is the first $2$ coordinates of $\prox_{\iota_\textbf{D}}(\textbf{x}_n)$ in Case 1 and first $20$ coordinates of $\prox_{\iota_\textbf{D}}(\textbf{x}_n)$ in Case 2, see Figure \ref{compareEn3}.
-From Table \ref{Entab2} and Figure \ref{compareEn3}, we see that our Algorithm Alg($p$-Acc) takes less time and less number of iterations to achieve the desired stopping criteria $E_n\leq 10^{-10}$ in both cases.
+We take the initial point $\mathbf{x}_0=ones(1,m*(N+1))$ for all the algorithms and $\mathbf{x}_1=2*ones(1,m*(N+1))$ for Alg(In-M) for both cases (Case 1 and Case 2) in Example \ref{Ballwithballexmp}.
+The numerical performance of algorithms Alg(PDRA), Alg(In-M) and Alg($p$-Acc) are depicted in Table \ref{Entab2} for both cases (Case 1 and Case 2).
+We plot the relationship between the number of iterations and \(Er(n)\) to have a clear visualization of the experiment; see Figure \ref{compareEn3}.
+From Table \ref{Entab2} and Figure \ref{compareEn3}, we see that our Algorithm Alg($p$-Acc) takes less runtime and less number of iterations to achieve the desired stopping criterion in both cases.